 The housing of this radiant heater stays cool to the touch, as the name implies, and makes it a good option if you have children or pets in the home that may bump into the heater.
 In addition, overheating protection and a tip-over shutoff sensor enhance the safety of this space heater.

 A convection heater intakes cool air and puts out warm air, using the natural law of convection.
 In addition, a blower fan is often used to enhance air circulation.
-The Lasko Bladeless Ceramic Heater is a great option for a convection heater to provide additional warmth to any room in your house.
+The Lasko Bladeless Ceramic Heater is a great option for a convection heater to raise the temperature of small to medium rooms in your home.
+In terms of performance and effectiveness, our tester scored this pick moderately well—it was effective in small rooms, but struggled with their open concept living room.
+These findings are fairly in line with the manufacturer's recommendations, which are to use this 1,500-watt heater in rooms under 300 square feet.

 Typically, convection heaters are the go-to choice for large rooms, since they quickly change the air temperature in the room, rather than just warming objects close by.
 The downside is that it takes longer to feel the temperature rise, leaving you with a chill for a longer period of time.
 On the other hand, radiant heaters put out energy that warms people and objects right away, but won't change the air temperature as efficiently.
 Taking the best of both approaches, the Dr. Infrared Original Heater is a capable choice for large rooms up to 1,000 square feet.